lacymorrow/crossover/readme.md

 ###### Mac: the <kbd>Option</kbd> key is used instead of <kbd>Alt</kbd>.
 ###### Linux: Some distributions do not center on double-click.

+##### Duplicate crosshairs

+Duplicate crosshair windows use the same settings as the main window and do not support all of the features of the main window.
+Settings for duplicate crosshairs will not be saved and all duplicate windows will be closed if the main window is closed.

 <p align="center">
 	<br />
 	<img width="120" height="120" src="https://github.com/lacymorrow/crossover/raw/master/src/static/crosshairs/Actual/boone-crockett-illuminated.png">